lightward/mechanic-tasks/docs/auto-tag-customers-with-the-location-of-their-purchase/README.md

 Tags: Auto-Tag, Customers, Location, Orders

-When an order is created, this task adds the location of the purchase to the customer's tags.
-Useful for stores with multiple Shopify-powered locations.
+When an order is created, this task adds the location name of the purchase to the customer's tags.
+Useful for stores with multiple Shopify-powered POS locations.

 * View in the task library: [tasks.mechanic.dev/auto-tag-customers-with-the-location-of-their-purchase](https://tasks.mechanic.dev/auto-tag-customers-with-the-location-of-their-purchase)
 * Task JSON, for direct import: [task.json](../../tasks/auto-tag-customers-with-the-location-of-their-purchase.json)